Chart Color Schemes

 AreaSearch assessment of residential development activity positions Loganholme - Tanah Merah among the top 25% of areas assessed nationwide

-Loganholme - Tanah Merah has recorded around 72 residential properties granted approval per year.
-Development approval data is produced by the ABS on a financial year basis, totalling 362 approvals across the past five financial years between FY-21 and FY-25, with 10 so far in FY-26.
-Over these past five years, an average of 2.6 new residents per year has been gained for each dwelling built, indicating healthy demand that supports property values.
-New homes are being built at an average expected construction cost value of $359,000, which is below the regional average, suggesting more affordable housing options for buyers.
+Loganholme - Tanah Merah has recorded approximately 72 residential properties granted approval annually over the past five financial years, totalling 362 homes.
+As of FY-26, 44 approvals have been recorded.
+On average, each dwelling built between FY-21 and FY-25 has attracted 2.6 new residents per year, indicating strong demand that supports property values.
+The average construction cost value for these dwellings is $203,000, which is below the regional average, suggesting more affordable housing options for buyers.

-The estimated count of 384 people in the area per dwelling approval reflects its quiet, low activity development environment.
-Looking ahead, Loganholme - Tanah Merah is expected to grow by 1,904 residents through to 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+The area's quiet development environment is reflected in its estimated population count of 384 people per dwelling approval.
+By 2041, Loganholme - Tanah Merah is projected to grow by 1,896 residents.
+Given current development patterns, new housing supply should readily meet demand, offering favourable conditions for buyers and potentially facilitating further population growth beyond current projections.

 Frequently Asked Questions - Development